Climbers from Nepal become first to summit K2 in winter

 Also read: Nepal to reopen Everest to climbers despite coronavirus case rise

-According to the Apline Club of Pakistan, the climber fell to his death while going down to Base Camp after 4 PM local time.
+According to reports, the climber fell to his death while going down to Base Camp after 4 PM local time.

-The club was working to evacuate the body.
-But Secretary Karrar Haidri claimed that due to poor conditions, the evacuation would be done on Sunday morning.
+Due to poor weather conditions, the body has not been evacuated.
+The evacuation is most likely to take place on Sunday morning.

-“Savage Mountain” is named after the conditions there, that winds can blow at over 200 kilometres per hour, with temperatures dropping to minus 60 degrees Celsius.
+“Savage Mountain” is named after the conditions there.
+Winds can blow at over 200 kilometres per hour, with temperatures dropping to minus 60 degrees Celsius.

 Also read: Ten climbers killed in Iran due to heavy snowfall, many still missing